How can you set up research data management from the start?

 Some faculties and departments have their own guidelines for RDM.
 You can find an overview of such guidelines below.

 In cases where research involves human or animal participants, a research proposal may need to be reviewed by an ethics committee.
-VU and Amsterdam UMC, location VUmc, have several ethics committees, which are listed below.
-Please note that researchers at the VU also have to go to the METc at VUmc if their research is subject to the WMO, which is not restricted to research at VUmc.
+VU Amsterdam and Amsterdam UMC (location VUmc), have several ethics committees, which are listed below.
+Please note that researchers at VU Amsterdam also have to go to the METc at VUmc if their research is subject to the WMO, which is not restricted to research at VUmc.

 Dutch scientists are required to comply with the Netherlands Code of Conduct for Research Integrity (VSNU, 2018).
 The principles of proper scientific and scholarly research, according to the Code of Conduct are: